 Physical Activities for Toddlers: Play, Exercise, and Sports Ideas

-Physical activity is important for toddlers and helps set the groundwork for lifelong healthy habits, but you may be wondering whether your toddler is ready to get started with certain types of exercise or organized sports.
+Physical activity for toddlers is important and helps set the groundwork for lifelong healthy habits, but you may be wondering whether your toddler is ready to get started with certain types of exercise or organized sports.
 Read on to learn what kinds of physical activities are safe for toddlers, what the benefits of daily movement are for your little one, and what types of sports you should wait with until your child is older.

 Your Toddler’s Everyday Active Play